 In the Google Sheet, go to File > Download and select Comma-Separated Values (CSV) format to save the data to your local computer.

-- In the Data Source screen, inspect the dataset, which contains three columns: Country Name, Country Code, and Health Spending As % of GDP.
-Notice that a small globe appears at the top of the Country Name and Country Code columns, which shows that Tableau Public successfully recognized these as geographic data, rather than string or text data.
-Sometimes Tableau does not recognize location data automatically, so you need to manually change the data type.
+Tip: Notice that a small globe icon appears next to Country Name and Country Code, which shows that Tableau Public successfully recognized these as geographic data, rather than string or text data.
+If Tableau does not automatically recognize your geographic data, you will need to manually change the data type.
 To do so, click the data type icon (e.g. globe or a green

-#for numeric values), and then choose Geographic Role > Country/Region as shown in Figure 7.53.
+# for numeric values), and then choose Geographic Role > Country/Region as shown in Figure 7.56.
+Also, you can inspect your data upload in the Data Source tab.

-Tableau Public may hide the map legend behind the Show Me menu in the upper-right corner, so click the menu to shrink it and display your legend.
+Tip: If you cannot see the map legend, sometimes Tableau Public hides it behind the Show Me menu in the upper-right corner, so click the menu to shrink it if necessary.

 Country Nameto just